Love Is Blinds

 Choosing the right size shutters involves ensuring each shutter is about half the width of the window for a balanced look.
 For height, shutters should typically match the window opening, excluding the sill.
 Precise measurements and consideration of window trim, architectural style, and functionality are key to selecting the perfect shutters.

-Selecting the right size shutters is crucial for both aesthetics and functionality.
+Selecting the right size shutters is crucial for both aesthetics and functionality—and understanding the difference between curtains and shutters can help you choose the best fit for your space.
 Properly sized shutters enhance a home's curb appeal while ensuring practical benefits such as light control and privacy.
 However, many homeowners make common mistakes, such as choosing shutters that are too small, too large, or not suited to their window type.

 Understanding Shutter Functions and Types